-During the 31 July 2012 financial year, the Company assessed the recoverable amount of goodwill relating to the tuna oil segment and determined that goodwill is not impaired.
+During the 31 July 2013 financial year, the Company assessed the recoverable amount of goodwill relating to the tuna oil segment and determined that goodwill is not impaired.
 The recoverable amount of the cash-generating unit, being the assets of the cash-generating unit and goodwill, was assessed by reference to the cash-generating unit's value-in-use.
 Value-in-use is calculated based on the present value of cash flow projections over a 5 year period approved by the Board of Directors.
 The cash flows are discounted using a rate of 10% and nil annual growth rates.
-Management believes that any reasonable possible change in key assumptions on which recoverable amount is based would not cause the aggregate carrying amount of the cash generating unit to exceed the recoverable amount of the cash-generating unit.
+Management believes that any reasonable possible change in key assumptions on which recoverable amount is based would not cause the aggregate carrying amount of the cash generating unit to exceed its recoverable amount.

-Consolidated

-2012 2011

-\$'000 \$'000
+Consol 2013 \$'000 idated 2012 \$'000

-15. TRADE AND OTHER PAYABLES
+14. TRADE AND OTHER PAYABLES

 Current

-Trade creditors 7,331 3,047
+Trade creditors 6,737 7,331

-Sundry creditors and other accruals 731 346
+Sundry creditors and other accruals 933 732

-8,062 3,393
+7,730 8,063

-16. BORROWINGS 300 -
+15. BORROWINGS - 300

 The Company entered into an agreement with the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on 15 August 2011 to undertake a targeted three-year research program to develop the next generation of encapsulation technology directed at infant formula and medical food applications.
-The program will utilise the intellectual property and expertise of the Company and the CSIRO and anticipates \$1.2m in funding to be provided by the CSIRO as a loan to the Company to fund the required research.

-The loan provided is interest free and is repayable incrementally with reference to the completion of research stages stipulated.
+The program was terminated during the year due to it not meeting technical or commercial milestones.
+The loan funds were repaid during the year.

+16. PROVISIONS

+Aggregate employee entitlements:

+Current 661 567

+Current 661 567

+Non-current 64 62

+Total employee entitlements 725 629

 Consolidated

+2013 2012

-2012 \$'000 2011 \$'000
+\$'000 \$'000

-17. PROVISIONS

-Aggregate employee entitlements:

-Current 567 408

-Non-current 62 143

-Total employee entitlements 629 551

-18. DEFERRED TAX LIABILITIES
+17. DEFERRED TAX LIABILITIES

 The deferred tax liability balance comprises of the following timing differences:

-Exchange gain 4 (16)
+Unrealised exchange gains 182 4

-Interest receivable 3 8
+Interest receivable 4 3

-Depreciating assets 160 161
+Depreciating assets 160 160

-167 153
+346 167

 Reconciliation:

-Opening balance 153 200
+Opening balance 167 153

-Charge / (benefit) to income statement 14 (47)
+Charge / (benefit) to income statement 179 14

-Closing balance 167 153
+Closing balance 346 167

-Consolidated

-2012 \$'000 2011 \$'000

-19. ISSUED CAPITAL
+18. ISSUED CAPITAL

 (a) Issued and paid up capital

 165,181,696 (2011: 165,181,696) fully paid ordinary shares 32,920 32,920

 Total contributed equity 32,920 32,920